bockp/Edge-Detection-project/Article-month1.md

 * *description of the main algorithms and their implementation in ImageJ.
 A pacer dans l'ordre chronologique de préférence*

+## Input image

+The performance and the efficiency of each algorithm can be assess through several parameters:

+- Time processing of the image

+- The number of memory operation needed to treat the input *(pas sure dec e terme, dois recherche plus en avant)*

+- The range of level of image's complexity that it is able to treat

+*(en gros, préciser ici ce que sera le/les inputs employés, quels paramètres de performance est-ce qu'on décide de traiter)*

 ![Fig1](https://github.com/bockp/Edge-Detection-project/blob/master/derivatives.png)

 **Fig.1: Edge detection in a 1D continuous space : fc(x) is the gray level intensity function, fc'(x) is the 1st derivative, and fc''(x) is the 2nd derivative.
 The dotted lines represent the edge locations**[Bovik]